 Merit is a PhD student and a junior researcher at the Department of Semiotics at the University of Tartu.
 In her research, she examines ways how history education adapts to the rapidly changing environment of the global world and explores possibilities of tackling new cultural and social challenges through teaching about the past.
 She is a member of the Transmedia Research Group that develops educational environments on the platform Education on Screen devoted to investigating new approaches to cultural literacy.
 Her research interests are closely connected to topics such as memory conflicts, Russian minority in the Baltics, and historical culture.

-Katarina is a PhD student at the Department of Semiotics and an assistant and project manager at the Center for Academic Writing and Communication at the University of Tartu.
+Katarina Damčević is a PhD student at the Department of Semiotics and a teaching assistant at the Center for Academic Writing and Communication at the University of Tartu.
 She works as a writing retreat facilitator and the Graduate Schools’ event coordinator.
 Her research focuses on hate speech and contested symbols in post-conflict societies and narratives of nation-building.
 She actively participates in projects and collaborations in Estonia and abroad.
 In the context of academic writing research, her interests revolve around writing and emotional well-being, writing groups and peer-feedback, and writing retreat facilitation.
-As for her doctoral research, her interests revolve around topics such as language and conflict, taboo, memory politics, and affective communication.
+As for her doctoral research, her interests revolve around topics such as language and conflict, taboo, memory politics, and futures studies.

 Lona is a PhD student in the Department of Semiotics at the University of Tartu and a junior research fellow in the place-lore research group at the Estonian Folklore Archives.
 In her research, she is interested in the transformations of semiotic relations between environmental and cultural spheres during conflict discourses and more specifically, how place-lore is incorporated into official, political and public discourses during heated environmental discussions.
 Her research addresses different topics through several case-studies, e.g. wetlands protection, sacred natural sites and politics of memory, as well as the role of social media in local conflicts.
 In addition to her academic research, she has been participating in various practical fieldwork and folklore collecting actions and nature protection projects.
 She is also a wilderness guide.